kristen1028/MathDataScience/Probem_Set_1.md

     x = np.pad(x, pad_width=((0, 0), (1, 1), (1, 1)), mode='constant', constant_values=0)
     plot(montage(x))
 ```
-"GPU(data)" This code block allows me to use GPU tensors, plot single images, and create montages of multiple images for visualization.
+"GPU(data)" inputs data and outputs a PyTorch tensor.
+The tensor is created with the input data, with the "requires_grad" attribute set to "True" indicating that gradients should be computed for this tensor.
+"GPU_dat(data)" also inputs data and outputs a PyTorch tensor.
+But,the "requires_grad" attribute is set to "False", which indicates that gradiants do not need to be computed for this tensor.
+Overall, this code block allows me to use GPU tensors, plot single images, and create montages of multiple images for visualization.

 # Load MNIST dataset
 ```python